idkaybattl/FFP_Gamedev/Math/fucking Triangles.md

 First of all, any point $P$ on the trajectory of the ray can be expressed like this:

 $$

-P = O + \vec R d
+Insert Image of triangle with areas for baycentric coordinates here P = O + \vec R d
 $$